async-generators/subject/README.md

 yarn add @async-generators/subject
 ```

-This package's `main` entry points to a `commonjs` distribution.
+This package's `main` entry points to a `commonjs` dist.

-Additionally, the `module` entry points to a `es2015` distribution, which can be used by build systems, such as webpack, to directly use es2015 modules.
+The `module` entry points to a `es2015` module dist.
+Both require native async-generator support, or be down-compiled with a webpack loader.

 ## Api